tomcatmwi/ValidatorJSChain/README.md

 # ValidatorJSChain

-### Version 1.00
+### Version 1.05

 A framework-agnostic validator and sanitizer chain inspired by `express-validator`.
 Very useful for GraphQL resolvers!
 Experimental, still under development.
-Please report bugs, I like to ignore them.
+Please report bugs so I can ignore them.

 ## How to install